ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

     aes-256-cbc      33526.93k    35271.89k    36004.01k    36201.13k    36263.25k    36257.79k

-Now we're at less than 5% of the performance of another ARM SoC where the manufacturer spent the few cents (per SoC) to license ARMv8 Crypto Extensions.
+Now we're at less than 5% of the performance of another ARM SoC where the manufacturer spent the few cents (per chip) to license ARMv8 Crypto Extensions.

 But ruined AES crypto performance is not the only reason why a 64-bit userland sucks on RPi Zero 2.
 The device has only 512 MB RAM that is shared between the primary OS (ThreadX) and any secondary OS like Linux.
 Processes/services built for 64-bit have a *much much larger* memory footprint compared to the standard Raspberry Pi OS (which is _not_ just 32-bit but specifically built for ARMv6!
 Please keep this in mind when you read somewhere on the Internet about '32-bit vs. 64-bit' and folks run their comparisons on an RPi).